varadrane1707/BenchmarkFlux/README.md

      - H100: 0.35 threshold (1.87s)
    - TeaCache shows good performance but generally slower than FBCache

-5. **Combined Optimizations**:
-   - Combining FlashAttention2 with caching strategies doesn't provide significant additional benefits
-   - Best performance achieved through FBCache alone

-6. **Quantization**:
+5. **Quantization**:
-   - TorchAO FP8 shows no significant improvement on H100
+   - TorchAO FP8 shows no significant improvement on H100 in terms of speedup but get 30% reduction in memory

-   - Slightly slower than baseline FP16
+## Additional Key Findings

+7. **Advanced Configuration Analysis**:
+   - BF16 with FlashAttention2 and FBCache (0.3) provides the most stable performance
+   - TorchAO quantization (both FP8 and INT8) shows minimal impact on latency
+   - TeaCache configurations consistently show higher latency than FBCache
+   - The combination of BF16+FA2+FBCache (0.3) achieves the best balance of speed and stability

+8. **Quantization Impact**:
+   - FP8 quantization provides marginal improvements (~1-2%) when combined with other optimizations
+   - INT8 quantization shows similar performance to FP8
+   - Quantization benefits are more pronounced with TeaCache than FBCache

-## Recommendations
+## Updated Recommendations

 1. **For A100**:
-   - Use FBCache with threshold 0.35-0.4 for optimal performance
+   - Use FBCache with threshold 0.3 for optimal performance
    - FlashAttention2 provides good standalone improvement
-   - Avoid combining multiple optimizations unless necessary

 2. **For H100**:
    - FBCache with threshold 0.35 provides best performance
    - FlashAttention2 and quantization show minimal benefits
    - Focus on caching strategies rather than attention optimizations

+3. **Best Configs**:
+   - Prioritize FBCache with 0.3 threshold as the primary optimization
+   - Use BF16 data type with FlashAttention2 for additional ~2-3% improvement
+   - Consider TorchAO quantization only if memory constraints are a concern

 ## Test Configuration